2020 FESTIVAL OF SOCIAL SCIENCE

 Tara Morton, Project Coordinator, Mapping Women's Suffrage

 Tara Morton is creator and Project Coordinator for Mapping Women’s Suffrage.
-She is passionate about facilitating and promoting access to suffrage lives and materials through online and community engagement.
-Recent activities include creating an online database and other materials for the Women's Suffrage: History and Citizenship resources for schools project (HM Government & Historical Association) and she has also authored several articles on the women’s suffrage movement - most recently in Suffrage and the Arts: Visual Culture, Politics and Enterprise (Bloomsbury, 2019).
+She is passionate about facilitating and promoting access to suffrage lives and materials through community and online engagement.
+Alongside community focused events, she populated the online database and other materials for the Women's Suffrage: History and Citizenship Resources for Schools Project (HM Government & Historical Association) and has authored several articles on the women’s suffrage movement - most recently for Suffrage and the Arts: Visual Culture, Politics and Enterprise (Bloomsbury, 2019).
 Her interests include 19th and 20th century feminism; women and visual culture; spatiality and gender politics.
 Her doctoral thesis employs multiple concepts of mapping to re-examine suffrage artists diverse interventions in gender power relationships.